Course Outline

 Requirements

-• A comprehensive understanding of machine learning principles, including supervised and unsupervised learning, loss functions, and data partitioning techniques.
+• An understanding of machine learning concepts, including supervised and unsupervised learning, loss functions, and data splitting techniques.

-• Practical experience with Python programming and data manipulation for government applications.
+• Experience with Python programming and data manipulation for government applications.

-• Fundamental knowledge of neural networks and natural language processing methodologies.
+• Basic knowledge of neural networks and natural language processing methodologies.

 Audience